 The program incorporates the California Dyslexia Guidelines, as specified in Education Code §44259(b)(4), through literacy coursework and, where practicable, supervised field experiences that include the definition of dyslexia and its characteristics; screening to determine literacy profiles and the risk for dyslexia and other potential reading and writing difficulties or disabilities; and effective approaches for teaching and adapting/differentiating instruction for children at risk for and with dyslexia and other literacy-related disabilities.
-Candidates learn that guiding principles for educating children at risk for and with dyslexia and other literacy-related disabilities are anchored in valid assessment and instructional practices that are evidence based and that incorporate structured literacy (i.e., instruction that is comprehensive, systematic, explicit, cumulative, and multimodal and that includes phonology, orthography, phonics, morphology, syntax, and semantics) along with other cognitive and perceptual supports.
+Candidates learn that guiding principles for educating children at risk for and with dyslexia and other literacyrelated disabilities are anchored in valid assessment and instructional practices that are evidence based and that incorporate structured literacy (i.e., instruction that is comprehensive, systematic, explicit, cumulative, and multimodal and that includes phonology, orthography, phonics, morphology, syntax, and semantics) along with other cognitive and perceptual supports.

 (q) Standard 7G: Integrated and Designated English Language Development.
 Coursework and supervised field experiences emphasize that ELD should be integrated into ELA and all other content instruction and build on children's cultural and linguistic assets, including their home languages and dialects.
 The program also emphasizes that comprehensive ELD includes both integrated and designated ELD and is part of Tier 1 instruction.
 Candidates learn how integrated and designated ELD are related, building into and from one another, and how designated ELD should be taught in connection with (rather than isolated from) content areas and topics.
 Through coursework and supervised field experiences, candidates learn to provide integrated ELD in which children identified as English learner students are taught to use and understand English to access and make meaning of academic content throughout the school day and across disciplines.
-All candidates learn to use the ELA/literacy standards, Preschool Learning Foundations, (or other content standards), and ELD standards, as defined in §11300(a, c), in tandem1 to plan instruction that advances English learner students' academic and language development, strengthening their abilities to use academic English as they simultaneously learn content.
+All candidates learn to use the ELA/literacy standards, Preschool Learning Foundations, (or other content standards), and ELD standards, as defined in §11300(a, c), in tandem to plan instruction that advances English learner students' academic and language development, strengthening their abilities to use academic English as they simultaneously learn content.
 The program teaches candidates to design instruction that is appropriate for children's literacy profiles, levels of English language proficiency, and prior educational experiences.
+Candidates also learn to design instruction that develops children's abilities to use English purposefully, interact in meaningful ways, and understand how English works.